-Now, we’re going to look at how you can use that retro dSLR to improve your photography skills and the way you think when you have a camera in your hand.
+Now, let’s look at how you can use that retro DSLR to gain a deeper understanding of photography and to change the way you think with a camera in your hand.
+Let’s get started!

 - Improve your awareness of the composition of your photograph as you look through … right in your frame.

-- Help you visualise what you want to capture – even before that scene becomes a reality.
+- Help you to visualise in your mind what you want to capture – even before that scene becomes a reality.

-- Show you the difference between your visualisation and the actual capture. (practise will make you better at reducing this gap).
+- Show you the difference between your visualisation and the actual capture. (practice will make you better at reducing this gap).

 - Enable you to make the most out of your camera when it is back in ‘regular dSLR’ mode.

 - Confuse the hell out of you for a while.
-(For sure, if you’ve never shot in full manual before.)
+(For sure, if you’ve never shot in full-manual mode before.)

 Some simple guidelines for the project.